 We love Halloween.
 I mean, who doesn’t.
 If you’re a creative type, this is your time to shine.
 Homemade costumes, artful pumpkin carving and handmade sweet treats.
 So there’s no chance you won’t let these spooky little black cat cupcakes cross your path.
 The kiddies will love them, they’re easy to make and they definitely say spooky in a “Vintage Halloween” kind of way.

-They start with homemade cupcakes, in fact we love these Pumpkin Chocolate Chip Cupcakes, with the frosting tinted orange of course.
+They start with homemade cupcakes, in fact we love these Classic Pumpkin Cupcakes, with the frosting tinted orange of course.
 Then the fun begins.
 The sparkly moon backdrop is as simple as melted candy coating sprinkled with sanding sugar and supported with a simple sucker stick.
 We add more texture to the cupcake surface with some additional sparkly sugar and then add a vintage novelty cat pick to finish it off.
 These look straight out of the 50’s but with a simple and modern Halloween vibe.
 They’re the perfect crowd pleaser at your next Monster Mash.

 BLACK CAT CUPCAKES